 Dr. Byock has authored numerous articles in academic journals.
-His first book, Dying Well became a standard in the field of hospice and palliative care.
+His research has contributed to conceptual frameworks for the lived experience of illness, developed measures for subjective quality of life, and refined counseling methods for life completion and wellbeing.
+His article, Taking Psychedelics Seriously, in 2018, helped spark renewed interest in psychedelic-assisted therapies within the field of palliative care.
+His first book, Dying Well, became a standard in the field of hospice and palliative care.
 The Four Things That Matter Most is widely used in counseling within palliative care, pastoral care, and psychology.
 The Best Care Possible presents the potential for health care transformation.
 Dr. Byock lectures nationally and internationally.